-As discussed, Turkey needs further investments in renewable energy and Çanakkale has an abundance of wind resources ripe for wind harvesting potential (See Figure 13).
-In this respect, the
+As discussed, Turkey needs further investments in renewable energy and Turkey has an abundance of wind resources ripe for wind harvesting potential (See Figure 30).
+In this respect, the purpose of the Denizli WPP is to provide clean independent energy in a sustainable and cost effective way and therefore contribute to the region and the nation.

 To this end, Akfen has contracted with a consultancy company to be registered as a voluntary carbon credit mechanism project, in the "Large Scale Wind Power Plant" category.
-It is estimated that the Üçpınar Project will result in the reduction of 171,924 tonnes CO2/year, a key greenhouse gas.
+It is estimated that the Denizli Project will result in the reduction of 89,992 tonnes $CO_2/year$, a key greenhouse gas.
 The process will be carried out by creating a record of the Ministry of Environment and Urbanization within the scope of the Voluntary Carbon Market Project Registration Communiqué.

-Figure 13: Turkey Wind Map4
+Figure 30: Turkey Wind Map4